In this article, I want to talk about what is food science, how to become a food scientist, and why it’s one of the best fields of study in the world.

 We are indeed responsible for adding preservatives to soda but we are also responsible for finding a way NOT to use preservatives, while also lowering the calories.

-We are responsible for pumping ethylene oxide into apples to make them grow bigger but also responsible in making sure organic, non-GMO apples get to the grocery store safe and sound.
+We are responsible for pumping ethylene oxide into apples to make them grow bigger but also responsible for making sure organic, non-GMO apples get to the grocery store safe and sound.

 We are the ones who make your protein bars have chicory root fiber and the ones who make your Cheetos puffy or spicy… or whatever you desire.